dgryski/boogie/README.md

 Boogie is a replacement for FUNC, the Fedora Unified Network Controller.

+This means it is a collection of programs for running arbitrary shell commands securely in parallel across your network infrastructure.

+It's early stages though and by no means production ready.

 If you are interested in the design behind Boogie, be sure to look at https://github.com/dgryski/boogie/wiki/Design-considerations first.

 Quick start: